TosinAremu/LITA-Captstone-Project/README.md

 |-------|-------|-------|
 |Cancellation|33751|NIL|
 |Active|NIL|41251|

+#### Data Collection & Preparation
+1. Source of Data: Spreadsheet and CSV files.
+2. Data Preparation: Remove any erroneous entries, handle missing dates, and ensure that the dates are in a usable format.
+3. Data Transformation: Calculate the duration of subscriptions and classify them as active or canceled based on the end date.

 #### Key Metrics for Customer Data
 - Active Subscription: The number of currently active subscriptions which is 41251.